 |Overt hypothyroidism||Primary hypothyroidism|| || |

 | || |

 Further diagnostic considerations

 - thyroglobulin) and (thyroid peroxidase): detectable in most patients with autoimmune hypothyroidism (

 TSH receptor) (

 Thyrotropin-binding inhibitory immunoglobulin assay (TBII assay)

-- Can detect the presence of antibodies against the TSH receptor, but cannot determine the type of the antibodies (blocking, neutral, or stimulating)
+- Can detect antibodies against the TSH receptor, but cannot determine the type of antibody (blocking, neutral, or stimulating)